By Grady Winston

 Lacrosse may have served as a more sensible replacement for war, but it wasn’t solely a dispute-settler.
-The sport was also used by tribes to cultivate social relationships.
+Tribes also used the sport to cultivate social relationships.
 Each tribe had different mythology regarding the origins of the game, and the ball was representative of the sun and the moon, which according to legend, the gods tossed back and forth in the original game.

-Lacrosse as originally played by Native Americans wasn’t the same as lacrosse played by collegiate athletes today.
-There would have been no specialized tasks on the field, but an open field on which a player could move freely after the ball.
+Lacrosse, as originally played by Native Americans, wasn’t the same as lacrosse played by collegiate athletes today.
+There would have been no specialized tasks on the field but an open field on which a player could move freely after the ball.
 This resulted not only in greater camaraderie on the field but on-field fights as well.
-The area could range from anywhere between several hundred yards to several miles, and goals could be anything from a boulder, a tree, or simply a designated area on the ground.
+The area could range from several hundred yards to several miles, and goals could be anything from a boulder, a tree, or simply a designated area on the ground.